 How Often Should I Update My Estate Plan?

 Estate planning is not something you can set and forget.
-As life evolves, so should your estate plan.
-Major life events, financial changes, and updates in laws can all impact the effectiveness of your plan, potentially leading to unintended consequences if left outdated.
+As life evolves, so should your estate planning.
+Major life events, financial changes, and updates in laws can all impact the effectiveness of your estate plan, potentially leading to unintended consequences if left outdated.

 Failing to update your estate plan could result in assets going to the wrong people, outdated executors handling your affairs, or missed opportunities to minimize taxes.
 But how often should you review and revise your documents?
 While a general guideline is every three to five years, certain life events and legal changes may require more immediate updates.